AndyFilter/LatencyMeterRefreshed/README.md

 - Windows 10 / 11(not tested) and basic knowledge of using it.

   # How to install
-1. Make sure you are in possession of **Arduino** or other microcontroller that allows for a serial communication with a PC.
+1. Make sure you are in possession of an **Arduino** or other microcontroller that allows for serial communication with a PC.
 2. Connect the Arduino to the other elements as follows:

 > **Light_Sensor - A0,**